Emergency care

 - On-site diagnostic services, including computerized tomography (CT) scans, X-rays and laboratory services

-Chest pain and heart attack emergency treatment
+Heart attack emergency treatment

-If your condition requires additional treatment, our experienced heart specialists provide complete cardiovascular services, including cardiac catheterization and open-heart surgery.
+Our ER offers comprehensive services based on proven techniques for chest pain and heart attack care.
+If your condition requires additional treatment, our experienced heart specialists provide complete cardiovascular services, including cardiac catheterization and traditional open-heart surgery.

 Heart attack symptoms